sweatersjpg/NENES/README.md

   y coordinate
 ##### clr:
-  the NES colour that it will print in (#'s from 0-63 or their hex code eg. 64='3f') (if no colour is provided than it will default to black, and if no coordinates are provided it will print at 0,0 or the end of the last call of put() with no coordinates.)
+  the NES colour that it will print in (#'s from 0-63 or their hex code eg. 64='3f') (if no colour is provided than it will default to black, and if no coordinates are provided it will print at the end of the last call of put())

 ## 3. cls()